 Elizabeth Kolbert | The Sixth Extinction | Pulitzer Prize Winner

-No. 1 on the Guardian list „100 best nonfiction books of all time“
+No. 1 on the Guardian list of “100 best non-fiction books of all time.“

-Awarded with the prestigious Pulitzer Prize in non-fiction "The Sixth Extinction" is an adventurous and sensible exploration and profoundly challenges our thinking about the relationship between humans and nature.
+Awarded the prestigious Pulitzer Prize in non-fiction, “The Sixth Extinction” is an adventurous and sensible exploration and profoundly challenges our thinking about the relationship between humans and nature.

-For the book jacket TOC art director Susanna Dulkinys sat down to express what we considered the lesson Elizabeth Kolbert wants to get across.
-Each element of the pattern is a life form in all its perfection, but underneath, in acid green color, these characters are distorted and exploded, representing change and destruction.
-Inside the pattern repeat randomly on full pages, printed letterpress.
+TOC Creative Director Susanna Dulkinys set out to visually express what Elizabeth Kolbert conveys in her writing.
+For the cover, each pattern element is a life form in its perfection, but underneath, in an acid green color, these characters are distorted and exploded, representing change and destruction.
+Inside the pattern, repeat randomly on full pages, printed letterpress.
 The pattern elements are part of a typeface developed by Zuzana Licko, Slovak-born American type designer and Emigre Fonts co-Founder.

 About the Author

-Elizabeth Kolbert, born 1961, gratuated from Yale in literature and was awarded a Fulbright Scholarship in Hamburg, Germany.
-She is a staff writer at The New Yorker since 1999.
-She is the editor of The Best American Science and Nature Writing 2009.
+Elizabeth Kolbert, born in 1961, graduated from Yale in literature and was awarded a Fulbright Scholarship in Hamburg, Germany.
+She has been a staff writer at The New Yorker since 1999 and an editor of The Best American Science and Nature Writing 2009.
 Kolbert lives in Williamstown, Massachusetts, with her husband and children.
-For her work she has received several awards, among them two National Magazine Awards, SEAL Enviromental Journalism Award and the Blake-Dodd Prize from the American Academy of Arts and Letters.
+She has received several awards for her work, among them two National Magazine Awards, the SEAL, the Environmental Journalism Award, and the Blake-Dodd Prize from the American Academy of Arts and Letters.

 on a 1954 Original Heidelberg Cylinder